ULL-ESIT-PL-1819/p0-t0-esprima-logging-Alien-97/README.md

 ### Esprima Examples

-`checkstyle.coffee` and `logging.coffee` contain the original source code for the style checker and logging examples presented in the talk. `checkstyle.js` and `logging.js` are the slightly simplified JS versions that were shown in the talk.
+* `checkstyle.coffee` and `logging.coffee` contain the original source code for the style checker and logging examples presented in the talk.
+* `checkstyle.js` and `logging.js` are the slightly simplified JS versions that were shown in the talk.
+* `syntax-highlight.js` is taken from the Esprima tutorial [Chapter 3.
+Lexical Analysis (Tokenization)¶](http://esprima.readthedocs.io/en/latest/lexical-analysis.html)

 ### PEG.js Example